nomemory/andreinc-site/_posts/2024-11-18-a-function-to-approximate-raising-small-numbers-to-small-irrational-powers.md

 2. We use the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series) expansion of $$e^x=1+\frac{x^1}{1!}+\frac{x^2}{2!}+\frac{x^3}{3!}+\frac{x^4}{4!}+\dots$$ .
 3. So approximating $$3^{\sqrt{3}}$$ is just a matter of computing $$1+\frac{(\sqrt{3}\ln 3)^1}{1!}+\frac{(\sqrt{3}\ln 3)^2}{2!}+\frac{(\sqrt{3}\ln 3)^3}{3!}+\frac{(\sqrt{3}\ln 3)^4}{4!}+\dots$$.

-To get even closer to the actual result, I had to compute 8 terms for the series expansion, and no, it wasn't by hand, as I've used [WolframAlpha](https://www.wolframalpha.com/) do it for me:
+To get even closer to the actual result, I computed the first 8 terms of the series expansion (and no, it wasn't by hand, as I've used [WolframAlpha](https://www.wolframalpha.com/) do it for me):

 ```
 1+Sqrt[3]*Ln[3]+(Sqrt[3]*Ln[3])^2/2!+(Sqrt[3]*Ln[3])^3/3!+(Sqrt[3]*Ln[3])^4/4!+(Sqrt[3]*Ln[3])^5/5!+(Sqrt[3]*Ln[3])^6/6!+(Sqrt[3]*Ln[3])^7/7!+(Sqrt[3]*Ln[3])^8/8!